 We’d like to thank the many who have supported us and look forward to continuing our work with all those who share our values.

 We are grateful to work with many people and organisations who share our values and are determined to make a real difference when it comes to workplace mental health.
 We offer our special thanks to Fire & Rescue NSW and our Foundation Partners, Optus and NSW Ambulance.
 We would also like to acknowledge the support of UNSW Innovations and the Black Dog Institute, as well as our other valued clients, Reuters, St John Ambulance Northern Territory, The Australian Graduate School of Management (UNSW Business School) and NSW Health Illawarra Shoalhaven Local Health District.
 Additionally, we are proud to have received a Mental Health Matters Award from the NSW Mental Health Commission, the AFAC Leading Practice in Mental Health Award and been Highly Commended at the 2019 Resilient Australia Awards.

 Our Do Good, Be Kind program supports those who dedicate themselves to supporting others.
 When you purchase RAW Mind Coach, you will help us to bring the program to some of the places where it is can make an important difference.

 Mental Health Workers – at the Black Dog Institute, RAW Mind Coach is helping bolster the resilience of employees and enhance mental wellbeing.

-Sadhbh (pronounced Sive) Joyce is a senior psychologist and researcher who works both clinically and academically.
-Originally from Ireland, Sadhbh has worked in Australia for the past 17 years.
+Dr Sadhbh (pronounced Sive) Joyce is a senior psychologist and researcher who works both clinically and academically.
+Originally from Ireland, Sadhbh has worked in Australia for the past 18 years.
 She attained an honours degree in Psychology and a Masters degree in Clinical Neuropsychology from Macquarie University, Sydney.
 In 2014 she was awarded an APA Scholarship and the UNSW Brain Sciences PhD grant-in-aid to complete her doctoral studies.
 Sadhbh holds full registration as a Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), full membership with the Australian Psychological Society (MAPS) and is accredited with Workcover, Australia.
 Sadhbh has held a number of academic teaching positions in psychology at the University of NSW and Macquarie University, Sydney Australia.
 She currently holds a conjoint academic position at UNSW and The Black Dog Institute.